A Local’s Guide to the Best 16 Things to Do in Golden Gate Park San Francisco

 Practice Your Archery

 Want to find your inner Katniss Everdeen?
 Well, there is an Archery Range where you can do just that!
-You can rent equipment from the San Francisco Archery Shop located at the corner of 39th Ave & Balboa in the Richmond.
+You can rent equipment from the San Francisco Archery Shop at the corner of 39th Ave & Balboa in the Richmond.
 It’s only a few blocks away!

 Visit the Bison